windingtree/stays-ams/CONTRIBUTING.md

 1. **Use the GitHub issue search** - check if the issue has *already* been reported.
 2. **Check if the issue has been fixed** - try to reproduce it using the latest `main` branch in the repository.
-3. **Isolate the problem** - create a reduce test case and a live example.
+3. **Isolate the problem** - create a reduced test case and a live example.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.